 1. I notice the Vahldick's and Cowperthwaite's are buried in the same Lot.
 Gee, why is that?

-2. There's only one other Vahldick in the Cemetery, Miss Sadie, and, why lookie there!, her grave is right next to Edward & Mary Ann Cowperthwaite.
+2. There's only one other Vahldick in the Cemetery, Miss Sadie, and, why lookie there!, her grave is right next to Edward & Mary Ann Cowperthwaite waaaay on the other side of the cemetery.
 Two separate Vahldick's by two separate Cowperthwaite's.
 Bet that means something.

 3. Harold's father was born in Illinois; his mother was born in England.
 Sadie Vahldick was born in England IF she is a Cowperthwaite.